A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Introduction

-\hanzhongg{In this paper, we propose a new inference procedure \JL{called} Bootstrap Lasso+Partial Ridge (Bootstrap LPR) to \JL{improve over our previous} Bootstrap Lasso+OLS method.} \JL{The problem setting is to construct} confidence intervals for individual regression coefficients $\beta^0_j,j=1,...,p$ in a high-dimensional linear regression model where $\beta^0$ is weakly sparse \cite{unifiedpaper2009journal}, i.e., its elements can be divided into two groups: ``large" coefficients with absolute values $\gg 1/\sqrt{n}$ and ``small" coefficients with absolute values $\ll 1/\sqrt{n}$.
-We define this type of sparsity as the {\em cliff-weak-sparsity}, which means if we order the absolute coefficients from the largest to the smallest, there exits a big drop like a cliff that divides the coefficients into tow groups. \JL{Obviously, the cliff-weak-sparsity is a weaker assumption than the hard sparsity and the beta-min condition.}
+\hanzhongg{In this paper, we propose a new inference procedure \JL{called} bootstrap LPR as an improvement over the bootstrap lasso+ols method.} \JL{The problem setting is to construct} confidence intervals for individual regression coefficients $\beta^0_j$, for $j=1,\ldots,p$, in a high-dimensional linear regression model, where $\beta^0$ is weakly sparse \citep{unifiedpaper2009journal}.
+That is, its elements can be divided into two groups: ``large" coefficients, with absolute values $\gg n^{-\frac{1}{2}}$, and ``small" coefficients, with absolute values $\ll n^{-\frac{1}{2}}$.
+We define this type of sparsity as the {\em cliff-weak-sparsity}, which means that if we order the absolute coefficients from the largest to the smallest, there exits a cliff-like drop that divides the coefficients into two groups. \JL{Obviously, cliff-weak-sparsity is a weaker assumption than hard (or exact) sparsity ($\beta^0$ has at most $s$ ($s\ll n$) nonzero elements) and the beta-min condition.}

+Inference for small coefficients has been investigated by \cite{Shi2016}, who proposed a two-step inference procedure to identify weak signals (small coefficients).
+Their method is designed for an orthogonal design matrix, and is based on a combination of the asymptotic normality of a bias-corrected adaptive lasso estimator (for large coefficients) and the least squares estimator (for small coefficients) instead of the bootstrap.
+However, their method performs well only when $p \ll n$, whereas our method, based on the bootstrap, can be used when $p \gg n$.

+\cite{boot_ldpe} and \cite{ZhangCheng2017} combine the bootstrap and de-sparsified lasso methods to deal with nonGaussian and heteroscedastic errors.
+We refer to this method as the bootstrap version of \ZZ{} (BLDPE), and include it in the method comparison in our simulation and real-data studies.